ggggggg876/NWG-Exposed/README.md

 ![](SotW-1.png)

 There it is… "Westernkind".
-Scroll down and you'll see "White Well-Being" there alongside Language Arts and Mathematics.
+Scroll down and you'll see "White Well-Being" alongside Language Arts and Mathematics.
 Upon exploring the content you'll find hundreds of lessons, usually text accompanied by a video.
 Here is Jason [working on his car](https://www.schoolofthewest.world/ss-vehicles/), as part of a lesson in self-sufficiency.
 The videos are hosted on Odysee.
 We look at the [Odysee page](https://odysee.com/@School_of_the_West:b) to see:

 ![](SotW-2.png)